johnbamberg/johnbamberg.github.io/publications.md

 77. On the Hermitian Veronesean,
 Finite Fields and their Applications 111, Paper No. 102762, (2026),
 with Geertrui Van de Voorde. [doi](https://doi.org/10.1016/j.ffa.2025.102762)
+78. Spreading primitive groups of diagonal type do not exist,
+Proceedings A of the Royal Society of Edinburgh 156(1), pp. 188-198, (2026),
+with Saul D. Freedman and Michael Giudici. [doi](https://doi.org/10.1017/prm.2024.53)

 ## Books